 More Deadly than the Male, published by Pegasus books, is a fine reminder that even when literally and/or figuratively corseted, women could express themselves by putting pen to paper.
 The book’s February 5th release date is appropriately in sync with Women in Horror Month.

-Written by Sheila M. Merritt
+By Sheila M. Merritt

 Sheila M. Merritt writes horror film essays for Scream Magazine.
 Her articles and reviews have been published in Mystery Scene Magazine and Diabolique.
 She was a member of the U.K.-based Ghost Club, and fondly remembers an embarrassing encounter with Christopher Lee at a department store in Los Angeles.